Gas Station

 Summary of steps

-1. App creates a Gas Station fund in the Shinami dashboard.
+1. App creates a Gas Station fund in the Shinami dashboard (only happens once per fund).

-2. App sends SUI to the fund to pay for upcoming sponsorships.
+2. App sends SUI to the fund to pay for upcoming sponsorships (only happens periodically, when your fund is running low on SUI).

 3. An end user interaction with the app initiates a transaction.
-For example the user could ask to mint an NFT or the app could give the user a free NFT for accomplishing a task.
+For example the user asks to mint an NFT or the app mints the user a free NFT for accomplishing a task.

 4. App constructs the mint NFT transaction without a gas object under the hood (check out our TypeScript tutorial for examples).